Moriya (tribe)

 Moriya (Pāli: Moriya) was an ancient Indo-Aryan tribe of northeastern South Asia whose existence is attested during the Iron Age.
 The Moriyas were organised into a gaṇasaṅgha (an aristocratic oligarchic republic), presently referred to as the Moriya Republic.

 Location

 The Moriyas lived to the northeast of Kosala, from which they were separated by the Anomā or Rāptī river.
-The Moriyas' western neighbours were the Koliyas, while the Mallakas lived to their east, and the Sarayū river was their southern border.
+The Moriyas' western neighbours were the Koliyas, while the Mallas lived to their east, and the Sarayū river was their southern border.

 The capital of the Moriyas was Pipphalivana, which the 7th century CE Chinese pilgrim Xuanzang later referred to by the name of Nyagrodhavana.